quii/learn-go-with-tests/http-handlers-revisited.md

 # HTTP Handlers Revisited

 This book already has a chapter on [testing a HTTP handler](http-server.md) but this will feature a broader discussion on designing them, so they are simple to test.
+We'll take a look at a real example and how we can improve how it's designed.

 Testing HTTP handlers seems to be a recurring question in the Go community, and I think it points to a wider problem of people misunderstanding how to design them.